 How fast does minoxidil work?

-Another study in the Journal of the American Academy of Dermatology followed a group of men over five years.
+A study in the Journal of the American Academy of Dermatology followed a group of men over five years.
 They were given treatments containing 2 and 3 percent minoxidil.

 Results showed that in the first year, regrowth of previously lost hair was significant.
 Beyond this point, however, the rate slowed and plateaued.
 Regardless, continuing treatments helped most of the men to maintain hair growth over the five years.